Let’s start off with one of the things everyone wants to know: The dos and don’ts of email subject line writing.

-In short, there’s a lot of crap out there.
+In short, there’s a lot of crap out there (craploads of it).
 And despite the promise we all tell ourselves to unsubscribe from all of the emails you don’t want to receive, some companies make you jump through hoops to do this, which is discouraging at best.

 Writing an effective subject line is one of the hardest parts of email marketing.
-The infographic explore some ways to do this, so first I’ll summarize fundamentals before getting into a 6-step checklist for your next campaign.
+The infographic from Litmus explores some ways to do this, so first I’ll summarize fundamentals before getting into a 6-step checklist for your next campaign.

 1. Don’t be afraid to use the following:

-- ALL CAPS (not for the whole subject line, just to hight the occasional word)
+- ALL CAPS (not for the whole subject line, mind you: just to highlight the occasional word)

 - An exclamation point!

 2. Use geo-location to increase personalization.
 Collecting and using geolocation info can improve open rates by being personal and relevant.

 3. Frame your subject line as a question.
 Target the question at the types of problems your customers/leads need answers